folio-org/folio-ansible/doc/ansible-roles.md

 enabled, this role will fail.*

 ## mod-users-demo
-Installs and launches mod-users with persistent storage in a running Okapi instance.
-Depends on mod-users-build and mongodb-org.
+Registers and deploys mod-users with persistent storage in a running Okapi instance.
+Depends on mod-users-build and postgresql.
 *Note: without a running Okapi instance, this role will fail.*

 ## mod-users-docker